-Home > Blog > Capability of the PCB Surface Mount Plant
+Home> Blog> Capability of the PCB Surface Mount Plant

 Capability of the PCB Surface Mount Plant

-Fri, Apr 03, 2020
+pcbonline PCBONLINE Team Fri, Apr 03, 2020

-Over the years, this technology has replaced the method of using wires, in order to connect the different components.
-The wires used to fit through holes into the circuit board.
+Over the years, this technology has replaced the method of using wires, to connect the different components.
+The wires are used to fit through holes into the circuit board.
 There are, however, some complex components that are not able to be handled by the surface mount technology and still use the old way.
 Good examples are the semiconductors and larger transformers.

 The good thing here is that both types of technologies can fit on a single circuit board.
-The SMT technology has provided manufacturers with many ways to save space and for the final product, be as compact as possible.
+The SMT technology has provided manufacturers with many ways to save space and for the final product, to be as compact as possible.
 On the other hand that is a big step for companies, which manufacture is related to any electronic devices.

-In general, a stencil is printing the paste, then heats it up, so it can fuse the connection.
+In general, a stencil is printing the paste, then heats it, so it can fuse the connection.
 The amount of solder paste applied is critical.
 Over the years the components have become smaller and solder paste printing has become harder and harder.
 Little mistakes can cause malfunctioning, leading to a complete failure of the printed circuit boards.

 Why is Solder Paste Printing so Important?